GulerOrhann/javaDemos/README.md

 # javaDemos
-A lot of sample applications with Java lnguage(OOP)
+A lot of sample applications with Java lnguage(OOP and Classes)